Find a spider by...

 In a vertical orb-shaped web between branches of shrubs; the spider usually repairs and sits in its web only in the evenings and waits

 Uncertain; may cause mild illness but this spider is not very aggressive to humans

 The female is somewhat larger than the male, which tends to wait on the edge of the web.
 An unusual feature of the female is the variation in

 colour and patterning on the upper surface of its shield-shaped abdomen.
 Some individuals have a white

 or reddish longitudinal stripe down the centre of the abdomen while others have almost no abdominal patterning.
 The appearance of the male is so different

 A useful identifying feature on a female is the long, needle-like part (called a scape) of its epigynum which points backwards

 towards the spinnerets.
-During the day it hides in a leafy retreat (or under a ledge on a building) to which the top of the web is attached.
-The female has the common araneid
+During the day the female hides in a leafy retreat (or under a ledge on a building) near the top of the

-characteristic of drawing its legs up against its carapace when in its retreat.
+web with its legs drawn up against its carapace.
 Egg masses are sometimes

 seen anchored near the female's retreat and have the appearance of a mass of fluffy webbing that is off-white to grey-green in colour.

 Please note that the photos shown on this page are thought to be those of Eriophora transmarina as described by VT Davies (Queensland Museum) in 1980 but it is now

 clear that some or all of them could instead be Eriophora biapicata which Davies also named.
 The descriptions given by